Benchwise/benchwise/USAGE_GUIDE.md

 ### Common Issues

 1. **API Key Errors**: Make sure your API keys are properly set in environment variables
-2. **Rate Limiting**: BenchWise automatically handles rate limits, but you might need to reduce concurrency for some providers
+2. **Rate Limiting**: Benchwise automatically handles rate limits, but you might need to reduce concurrency for some providers
 3. **Memory Issues**: For large datasets, use `dataset.sample()` to test with smaller subsets first
 4. **Import Errors**: Install optional dependencies with `pip install benchwise[all]`